DARPA-ASKEM/terarium-docs/docs/modeling/edit-model.md

     Each time you submit a new prompt or command, the generated code is added below any existing code.
 Each time you run the code, the whole notebook is executed.

-???+ list "To edit a model using the AI assistant"
+???+ list "Edit a model using the AI assistant"

     2. Click in the prompt field to see suggested actions.
 Select a suggestion or enter your own command using plain language.
     3. Click :material-play-outline:{ aria-hidden="true" } **Run**.